Canon 200D vs Olympus E-P5

 It is notable that the 200D has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 200D and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The 200D was replaced by the Canon 250D, while the E-P5 does not have a direct successor.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+The E-P5 was replaced by the Olympus E-P7, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 200D better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.